Society of Illustrators: Between the wars

 In 1920, the society was incorporated, and in 1922 women were allowed to become full members.
 The early history of the society was documented in 1927 and 1939 by Norman Mills Price.
 His handwritten notes are held in the Society of Illustrators archives.

 During the 1920s and 1930s, the Society presented the Illustrator's Shows, featuring artists and their models as actors, songwriters, set designers and painters.
 Professional talent such as the Cotton Club band and Jimmy Durante also performed.
 Through member and set designer Watson Barrett, the Illustrator's Show of 1925 was held at the Shubert Theatre, and the Shuberts purchased the rights to the skits for their Broadway productions of Artists and Models.
+Their December 1935 show was raided by police, who arrested five performing female models on "lewd and indecent performance" charges due to being insufficiently clothed.
+The case against the women was dismissed.

 In 1939, those funds allowed the Society to acquire its present headquarters, at 128 East 63rd Street.
 Norman Rockwell's Dover Coach became the backdrop for the bar on the fourth floor, donated by Rockwell in honor of the Society's new building.
 This painting currently hangs in the Members Dining Room.